VowpalWabbit/coba/examples/README.md

-This directory contains a number of example benchmarks, scripts and jupyter notebooks.
+This directory contains a number of example experiments, scripts and jupyter notebooks.

 For all these examples it is assumed that the dependencies in environment.yml file have been installed.